lxgreen/focus-trap-react/README.md

 # focus-trap-react without document references
-This is a complete fork of https://github.com/davidtheclark/focus-trap-react that lack the `returnFocusOnDeactivate` ability.
+This is a complete fork of https://github.com/davidtheclark/focus-trap-react that lacks the `returnFocusOnDeactivate` ability.
 This is required for a situation when it is not acceptable to have a reference to `document`.